nicholasbishop/aws-build/README.md

 ## Installation

 ```
-cargo install lambda-build
+cargo install aws-build
 ```

 ## Usage

-In the common case you should be able to just run `lambda-build` in the directory of the project you want to build.
+In the common case you should be able to just run `aws-build` in the directory of the project you want to build.
 You can also pass an explicit directory to build.
 By default the master branch of `lambda-rust` is used; a different one can be set with `--rev`.